 - Whenever possible use Wi-Fi instead of 3G or 4G data services.
 Set your phone up to automatically connect to Wi-Fi networks that you use frequently (like your home Wi-Fi) and take advantage of free Wi-Fi hotspots

 - Don’t use apps or services which use up a lot of data, like downloading or streaming videos or audio, on your mobile unless you are connected to a Wi-Fi network.
-You can often adjust the settings on your phone so that such apps don’t use 3G or 4G data services
+You can often adjust the settings on your phone so that apps don’t use 3G or 4G data services.

 - Turn off apps or features of your phone which automatically use up data.
 Some phone features, like push notifications, use up data in the background and can be easily turned off

 - Manually shut applications you use on your phone to make sure they don’t keep using data in the background.
 Some apps keep running in the background even after you’ve exited them.

 - Turn off WiFi Assist- If you have recently updated your iPhone to iOS 10, the update may automatically make some changes to your settings that have to be manually corrected to reduce data usage.
 The update turns on Wi-Fi assist that blends mobile data with Wi-Fi when connected to Wi-Fi.
 Turn it off to reduce mobile data usage through Settings > Mobile Data.